 Most vertebrae of the spinal column are discs about an inch or so thick that have bony protrusions from the back of the vertebrae and from the sides of the vertebrae.

 Wherever the bony protrusions connect to the protrusions above and below the vertebrae, the joint is called a “facet joint”.
 The facet joint is a relatively fixed joint that does move to some degree during flexion and extension of the back.
 The facet joints provide stability to the vertebral column.

 The facet joints are not completely immobile and are coated by a small amount of low friction cartilage.
 There is a tiny sack called a capsule that surrounds each joint.
 The capsule provides sticky lubrication for each joint.
-The capsule has a great deal of nerve fibers around it that send a painful signal when the joint becomes displaced or irritated.What is a Facet Joint Injury?
+The capsule has many nerve fibers around it that send a painful signal when the joint becomes displaced or irritated.What is a Facet Joint Injury?

 The facet joints are present in the spine to keep the spinal column from tipping over, becoming twisted or having excessive motion.
 This is why facet joint injuries are so problematic for the spine.
 They provide about twenty percent of the twisting stability of the low back and neck.
 In the mid back, the facet joints limit the mobility of the back to a great degree.
 There is a limited amount of forward and backward flexion (about twelve degrees) and a mild amount of twisting allowed (about five degrees).